United States Air Force enlisted rank insignia: Civil Air Patrol

+After the war, CAP was transferred from the Army to the newly created Air Force, and CAP members began wearing the Air Force's new uniforms and rank insignia.
+Although the Air Force adopted its current white-on-blue inverted chevrons in 1948, CAP members continued to wear Army-style insignia for several years.
+In 1951, Air Force Regulation 45-16 authorized CAP members to wear Army-style chevrons consisting of white stripes on a blue background on Air Force-style blue uniforms.
+In 1956, CAP Regulation 35-8 authorized members to wear the Air Force enlisted chevrons on all uniforms.
+They continued wearing Air Force chevrons until CAP phased out enlisted ranks in 1972, but they were authorized again in July 1984 for senior members who were current or former noncommissioned officers and who chose not to become CAP officers.
+When CAP updated its NCO program in October 2013, it introduced new rank insignia that included the letters "C-A-P" and replaced the Air Force star with CAP's three-bladed propeller.

 During the tenure of CAP Chief Master Sgt.
 Todd H. Parsons, the Civil Air Patrol added a new insignia for the position of National Command Chief of the Civil Air Patrol.
 It is similar to the US Air Force Command Master Chief stripes, but with the USAF star replaced with the CAP Propeller.
 Unlike all the other senior CAP enlisted rank insignia, it does not contain the letters CAP in between the upper and lower chevrons, but has a single white star.